9.5” h X 6.25” w

 Nellie is known to have favored a light “whitish” color for her pots after firing.
 This vase has some golden blushing but generally adherers to her pale preference, underfired by the standards of most Hopi/Hopi-Tewa potters.
 The vase is thick-walled, is not entirely symmetrical, and sits unevenly on its base.

 I’m not particularly fond of the wedding vase shape because it is not indigenous to Hopi culture.
-This is only the second example in the collection.
-(The other is by Dextra Quotskuyva Nampeyo, 1998-03.)
-My sentiments may be shared by some Hopi: “We don’t use anything like this here,”
+There are only four such pots in the collection, the others being 1998-03, 2015-06 and 2020-01.
+All were collected because of their exceptional design.
+My sentiments may be shared by some Hopi: “We don’t use anything like this here,”observed a Third Mesa potter, “but maybe they do over by the Rio Grand…..(W)e just make these for tourists (Wyckoff, 1985:88).”Purchase History:

 Purchased on 2/6/10 on eBay.
 The sellers, Matt and Dianna Elam of Seattle, WA, had themselves purchased the pot on eBay on 8/22/07 from “Ancient Collectables” in New Mexico.
 These sellers have no recollection of the pot, but they apparently bought it from Freedman’s Auctions, Philadelphia, on 5/19/07 as part of a two-pot lot (auction record on file).